-It can be termed as an ability of the application to handle growing amount of work without degrading the performance.
-Basically system can grow without limits based on demand.
+It can be termed the ability of the application to handle a growing amount of work without degrading its performance.
+Basically, systems can grow without limits based on demand.

 Scalability is of 2 types:

-- Vertical or Scale Up – In this type of scaling configuration we increase the capacity of the existing hardware or machine.
-For example, if you are having a desktop of 4GB RAM and tomorrow you increase the RAM of your machine to 16GB then this is nothing but the vertical scaling.
+- Vertical or scale up: In this type of scaling configuration, we increase the capacity of the existing hardware or machine.
+For example, if you have a desktop with 4GB of RAM and tomorrow you increase the RAM of your machine to 16GB, then this is nothing but vertical scaling.

 The system is easy to evolve as business changes.
-This defines a degree to which your application can be evolved/changed/ modified depending on the business or requirement changes.
+This defines the degree to which your application can be evolved, changed, or modified depending on business or requirement changes.

-Basically this defines how much your application is available for its end users.
-Customers or users will always expect zero downtime of the application.
-High availability means your application can withstand below common types of downtime scenarios.
+Basically, this defines how much your application is available for its end users.
+Customers or users will always expect zero downtime for the application.
+High availability means your application can withstand the most common types of downtime scenarios.

 - Hardware failures